-Our Tampa divorce appeal attorneys can help you in your appeal of either a temporary, non-final or interlocutory order, or a final order in your case.
+Our Tampa divorce and family law appeal lawyers can help you in your appeal of either a temporary, non-final or interlocutory order, or a final order in your case.
 An appeal in either case must be filed within 30 days of the date the order is signed and the appeal is made to a district court of appeal.
 As Tampa is in the 13th Judicial Circuit, all appeals will go to the 2nd District Court of Appeal.
 All aspects of an order may be appealed.
 There are differences between appealing temporary and final orders.
 Contact our Tampa divorce appellate attorneys for more information.

 Temporary, Non-Final or Interlocutory Orders

 The right to appeal these orders is limited to the orders designated in Florida Rule of Appellate Procedure 9.130, such as the following which are common reasons of appeal for a divorce or a family law case prior to the entry of a final judgment:

 - An injunction has been entered in the case against one of the parties.
 That party may appeal it and request that it be denied and dissolved or modified.
 Or the party who motioned for the injunction may want to overturn the lower court’s decision to deny the injunction.

 - A party may appeal that the case was filed in the wrong venue, which means that it was filed in the wrong county in Florida.

 - Whether there is personal jurisdiction to file a case against the respondent.
 In other words, filing a case in a Florida court may not allow the petitioner to bring an action against the respondent as he or she has not lived in Florida and has no connection with Florida.